jrsharp/pcd68/README.md

 PCD-68
 ======

-PCD-68 is a virtual retro computer -- that is, it is a new computer personal computer specification implemented in software that emulates real hardware from the past.
-It resembles familiar real hardware from the late 80s/early 90s, as it draws inspiration from the original Macintosh and Canon Cat, as well as more modern 68k-based homebrew machines.
+PCD-68 is a Motorola 68000-based (m68k) virtual retro computer -- that is, it is a new computer personal computer specification implemented in software that emulates real hardware from the past.
+It resembles familiar, real hardware from the late 80s/early 90s, as it draws inspiration from the original Macintosh and Canon Cat, as well as more modern 68k-based homebrew machines.

 ## Project Brief